v4iv/theleakycauldronblog/src/pages/blog/creamy-mushrome-recipe.md

 ## Preparation

 * Chop mushrooms in quarters
-* Slit 2 green chillies in half, length-wise
-* Finely chop the other two green chillies
+* Finely chop 2 green chillies And Slit other 2 in half for garnishing
-* Cut out thin slices of Bell Peppers
+* Cut thin slices of Bell Peppers
 * Slice onions in ring shape

 ## Cooking Steps